CardRates.com Guide: Best Credit Cards

 Do you need to transfer a balance from a high-interest credit card to a low-interest card?
 Look for a credit card with an introductory APR offer of 0%.
 Thanks to the Credit CARD Act of 2009, these introductory offers must be at least six months long, though many introductory balance transfer offers are for a year or longer in an effort to be competitive.
 This gives you a generous window for making headway on paying off your balance without accruing more interest (temporarily).
 Pay close attention to balance transfer fees, however, to make sure it’s still a good deal.

 Are you looking to make a big purchase such as a television or sofa, or do you plan to carry a large balance?
-You may want to apply for a card with a 0% introductory APR offer on purchases (though some cards offer an introductory period on both purchases and balance transfers).
+You may want to apply for a card with a 0% introductory APR offer on purchases (though some of the top credit cards offer an introductory period on both purchases and balance transfers).
 The same six-month minimum rule applies, though many offers are much longer, giving you plenty of time to pay down your debt before interest kicks in.

 4. Figure out the fees